 Howard Schultz's sole purpose is to get Trump re-elected: Juan Williams

-“The Five” co-host Juan Williams called possible presidential candidate and former Starbucks CEO Howard Schultz “irrelevant” Tuesday, saying that the “only purpose” he serves” is to get President Trump re-elected.
+“The Five” co-host Juan Williams called possible presidential candidate and former Starbucks CEO Howard Schultz “irrelevant” Tuesday, saying that the “only purpose he serves” is to get President Trump re-elected.

 “Howard Schultz, goodness gracious, he is so irrelevant to this whole conversation except when it serves your purpose, because guess what?
 He's not even running as a Democrat,” Williams said.